Win-Win Simple Solution or Financial Disaster?

 - Divorce lawyers will just waste our money;

-Other times, the party pushing for mediation, expressly or impliedly threatens generally or specifically, that if their spouse does not agree to mediation, there will be consequences.
+Other times, the party pushing for divorce mediation, expressly or impliedly threatens generally or specifically, that if their spouse does not agree to mediation, there will be consequences.

-We have had many cases over the years where a client consults with us after a failed mediation.
-In some matters we learn during the initial conference that the client walked away from an amazingly advantageous settlement due to a lack of understanding as to why the terms were so favorable to his or her position.
+Over the years, we have had many cases where clients have consulted with us after a failed divorce mediation.
+In some matters we learn that the client walked away from an amazingly advantageous settlement due to a lack of understanding as to why the terms were so favorable to his or her position.
 We have had other cases, where a client entered into a disastrous settlement that they were attempting to change.

-Often, in mediation, one party receives a disproportionate share of the assets or an unreasonably high or low amount of support.
+Often, in divorce mediation, one party receives a disproportionate share of the assets or an unreasonably high or low amount of support.
 It is not the mediator’s role to protect the weaker or less informed party.
 Unfair results may occur due to a variety of factors:

 - Intimidation of one party;